- Parliamentary Business

 Senator WHISH-WILSON: Can you give us an idea of how long that flight lasted for and the type of area that they covered.

-Ms Petrachenko : In terms of operational details, that is something that is something that should be directed towards Customs and Border Protection.
+Ms Petrachenko : In terms of operational details, that is something that should be directed towards Customs and Border Protection.

 Senator WHISH-WILSON: Okay, so you can't answer any questions as to what type of surveillance equipment they used.